What Can Reverse Mortgage Funds Be Used For?

 Lower Your Taxable Income

-You can avoid making taxable withdrawals from 401(k) or other retirement plans by replacing this money with reverse mortgage proceeds which are income tax-free.2 This can also help your retirement accounts continue to grow as you can delay drawing funds from them.
+You can avoid making taxable withdrawals from 401(k) or other retirement plans by replacing this money with reverse mortgage proceeds which are income tax-free.2 This may also allow you to delay drawing funds from your retirement account, so they can continue to grow.

 Help the Ones You Love